Tracy Chapman is an American singer, songwriter, and a very famous personality in her own right in the folk rock scene.

 At first, there were just lyrics for the songs, and then she began to perform in local coffee houses.

-Through a friend at university, she met the producers of Elektra Records and her first album, Tracy Chapman, was released in 1988.
-This album became an instant hit, and the hit single "Fast Car" made a splash overnight.
+Through a friend at university, she met producers at Elektra Records, and her first album, Tracy Chapman, was released in 1988.
+The album was an instant hit, with the hit single "Fast Car" becoming an overnight sensation.

 She has recorded a total of eight studio albums, including "New Beginning" and "Our Bright Future".
 Most of her albums are certified platinum.